 Jim Brau is the Joel C. Peterson Professor of Finance at the Marriott School and Editor-in-Chief of the Journal of Entrepreneurial Finance.
 He received his undergraduate training at the United States Military Academy at West Point (Class of 1991) and served three years as an active duty Airborne Ranger infantry officer in the United States Army and another five years in the Florida Army National Guard and Army Reserves.
 While in the reserves, Jim earned his PhD from Florida State University in business administration and finance with a support area in econometrics.
 Jim joined the Marriott School faculty at BYU in April 1999 and was honorably discharged as an Army Captain in June 1999.
 In 2004, Jim earned the Charted Financial Analyst designation and in 2019 he earned the Certified Financial PlannerTM designation.
 In 2022, Jim was recommissioned into the Utah Army National Guard and serves in the rank of Captain in the 204th Maneuver Enhancement Brigade as a Brigade Plans Officer.

 Jim’s research interests include issues pertaining to initial public offerings, entrepreneurial finance, financial education, and real estate.
-He currently has a scholarship H-Index of 26, an i10-Index of 34, over 5,100 citations, and over 94,000 reads on ResearchGate (as of May 2022).
-He has over 110 academic presentations and published over 60 peer-reviewed articles to include articles in the Journal of Finance, Journal of Financial Economics, Journal of Business, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Business Venturing, Journal of Real Estate Economics and Finance, and Journal of Real Estate Research among others.
+He currently has a scholarship H-Index of 26, an i10-Index of 34, over 5,200 citations, and over 99,000 reads on ResearchGate (as of July 2022).
+He has over 120 academic presentations and published 65 peer-reviewed articles to include articles in the Journal of Finance, Journal of Financial Economics, Journal of Business, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Business Venturing, Journal of Real Estate Economics and Finance, and Journal of Real Estate Research among others.

 Along with serving as Editor-in-Chief of the Journal of Entrepreneurial Finance since 2009, Jim has served on the editorial review board of the Journal of Business Venturing since 2010 and previously served on the editorial review boards of Entrepreneurship: Theory and Practice for eight years (2005-2012) and Financial Decisions for 18 years (2001-2018).
-In addition to peer-reviewed articles, Jim has coauthored seven textbooks: Principles of Finance: Intuition and Analysis, Financial Analysis and Management (for MBAs), Finance Skills for Managers, Financial Markets and Instruments, MBA Prep: Finance, Principles of Finance with Excel, and Introduction to Modern Business.
+In addition to peer-reviewed articles, Jim has coauthored eight textbooks: Principles of Finance: Intuition and Analysis, Financial Analysis and Management (for MBAs), Finance Skills for Managers, Financial Markets and Instruments, MBA Prep: Finance, Principles of Finance with Excel, Financial Analysis in Python, and Introduction to Modern Business.

 Among his awards are West Point Distinguished Cadet (top 5% of Senior class in academics, physical fitness, and leadership), West Point dean’s list all eight semesters, FSU Phi Kappa Phi Outstanding Graduate Scholar Award (Valedictorian), three FSU teaching awards (one college level and two university level), seven BYU teaching awards (five department level and two college level), three BYU research awards (two department level and one college level), three BYU outstanding citizen awards (one department level and two university level), four best-paper awards, 15 lead-articles, and the BYU University Young Scholar Award (university-wide).